factmata/slate-api-documentation/source/index.html.md

 ## Scores
 Submitted content is scored by each of the models.
 The API does not allow to score content on just a selection of the available models.

 Model's scores range from 0.00 to 1.00 and represent model's confidence.
 The higher the score the bigger probability of the content being risky.
-The scores are not directly comparable between the individual models, i.e. 0.75 for hate speech does't have the same significance as 0.75 for clickbait.
+The scores are not directly comparable between the individual models, i.e. 0.75 for Hate Speech does't have the same significance as 0.75 for Clickbait.

 Besides providing a score per each of the models, the API also returns a combined risk score.
 The score represents an overall risk level of the scored content and consists of a weighted average of all the individual scores.